The name of this organization, a non-profit corporation, shall be the WestHill Church of Auburn, Washington.

 The sixty-six books of the Old and New Testament are the verbally inspired Word of God; they were without error in the original writings; they are the complete and final written revelation of God, and they alone are our only authoritative source of faith and practice.
-Throughout history, God demonstrated the authority of His Word and its writers.
-As the Hebrew Scriptures were written, He gave some prophets the ability to heal and perform miracles as a testimony to Israel.
-In the New Testament era, He gave the Apostles the sign gifts of miraculous powers, healing, and speaking foreign languages to bring the Gospel to the nations and establish the church.
-These, like all spiritual gifts, are not intended for every believer.
-The Holy Spirit chooses the gift(s) each believer receives and how they are employed.
+Throughout history, God demonstrated the divine authority of His Word by giving some of His prophets and apostles the supernatural ability to heal, perform miracles, and speak foreign languages.
 Additional written revelation from God ceased with the completion of the New Testament.
-(Psalm 19:7-11; Psalm 119; Matthew 5:18; John 17:17; 1 Corinthians 12:10; 2 Timothy 3:16,17; Hebrews 4:12; 2 Peter 1:19-21).

 Section B. THE TRIUNITY OF GOD

 There is only one God, eternally existent in three Persons - Father, Son, and Holy Spirit - Who are co-equal in Their nature, attributes, and perfection; and each of Whom is to be honored as God.

 Genesis 1:1; Deuteronomy 6:4; Psalm 18:30,31; 147:5; Matthew 28:19; Mark 12:29; Luke 3:22; John 4:24; 5:23; 10:30; 14:9; Acts 5:3,4; 2 Corinthians 13:14; Hebrews 1:1-3